Tauren Wells: Career

+2016–2018: Undefeated EP and Hills and Valleys

-In 2016, Wells signed to Provident Label Group - Reunion Records as a solo artist, and he released his first solo single, "Undefeated", in May 2016.
-It marked a distinct shift from the glossy pop rock sound of Royal Tailor to a more electronic sound.
-It also featured Reach Records rapper KB and served as the soundtrack for Dude Perfect's "World Records Edition" video on YouTube.
-Wells released his second solo single, "Love Is Action", in August 2016 and his first solo EP, Undefeated EP, on September 12, 2016.
+In 2016, Wells signed with Reunion Records as a solo artist and released his first single "Undefeated" in May, featuring rapper KB.
+It served as the soundtrack for Dude Perfect's "World Records Edition" video on YouTube.
+Wells released his second single "Love Is Action" in August and his first EP, titled Undefeated EP, on September 12.
 "Love Is Action" was No. 1 on Christian Hot AC/CHR Radio for nine weeks.

 In January 2017, Wells released "Hills and Valleys", which reached No. 8 on the Christian Airplay Chart and No. 3 on the Hot Christian Songs chart.
-The full-length Hills and Valleys was released digitally on June 23 and was released physically on July 21.
-The fourth single, "When We Pray", was released on October 20, 2017; it peaked at No. 7.
+His first studio album Hills and Valleys was released digitally on June 23, and physically on July 21.
+The fourth single, "When We Pray", was released on October 20 and peaked at No. 7.
 He was featured on Crowder's "All My Hope".
 The single peaked at No. 3 on the Christian Songs chart and No. 1 on the Christian Airplay chart, becoming his first number one.
+In mid-2017, he accompanied American singers Lionel Richie and Mariah Carey on their All the Hits Tour as the opening act.

 In 2018, Wells received Grammy nominations for Best Contemporary Christian Performance/Song and Contemporary Christian Album of the Year, but did not win either.

-In 2018, he became a worship leader at Lakewood Church, Houston, Texas.
+In the same year, he also became a worship leader at Lakewood Church in Houston, Texas.

 The fifth single, "Known", was released on June 23, 2018.
 The song peaked at No. 3 on the US Hot Christian Songs chart, becoming his fourth Top 10 single from that chart.
-It was a huge success on Christian radio, reaching number one on multiple charts including Christian Airplay and Christian AC Songs.
-It was nominated for the 2019 Grammy Award for Best Contemporary Christian Music Performance/Song.
+It topped multiple Christian radio charts including Christian Airplay and Christian AC Songs, and it was nominated for the 2019 Grammy Award for Best Contemporary Christian Music Performance/Song.
 It was also nominated for Top Christian Song at the 2019 Billboard Music Awards.

-In late 2019, he released "Miracle", "Perfect Peace", and "Like You Love Me" leading up to Citizen of Heaven, which was released in 2020.
-It also featured the songs "Famous for (I Believe)", "Millionaire (Good Like That)", and "Close".

-In early 2022, he released "Fake It", "Empty", and "Come Home" which were all singles leading up to the release of his 3rd studio album, titled Joy in the Morning.